johnkueh/weatherquery/README.md

 1. Clone the git repo
 2. Run `bundle install`
 3. Run `rake db:create` and `rake db:migrate`
-4. Start the rails server and test it out!
+4. Start the rails server, enter a valid US zipcode into the input field, and press the 'Submit' button to test it out!
 5. Demo app on a free Heroku instance here: [WeatherQuery](http://weatherquery.herokuapp.com)